Dahsiee/requirement-analysis/README.md

 - Cost and Time Estimation: Facilitates accurate estimation of project cost, resources, and time.
 - Quality Assurance: Ensures that the final product meets the specified requirements, leading to higher customer satisfaction.

+## 🔍 Key Activities in Requirement Analysis
+Requirement Analysis involves a series of structured tasks that help define what a software system should do and how it should behave.
+For the booking management system in this project, the following five key activities are essential:

+- Requirement Gathering This is the initial step where information is collected from stakeholders, users, and domain experts.
+It focuses on understanding the business needs and expectations for the system.

+- Requirement Elicitation Elicitation involves engaging with stakeholders through interviews, surveys, workshops, and observation to uncover hidden needs, constraints, and priorities that may not be immediately obvious.

+- Requirement Documentation All gathered and elicited requirements are formally recorded in structured formats such as user stories, use cases, or requirement specifications.
+This ensures clarity and traceability throughout the development process.

+- Requirement Analysis and Modeling In this phase, requirements are examined for feasibility, consistency, and completeness.
+Modeling tools like diagrams (e.g., use case diagrams) are used to visualize system behavior and interactions.

+- Requirement Validation The final step ensures that documented requirements accurately reflect stakeholder needs.
+Validation may involve reviews, walkthroughs, or prototyping to confirm that the requirements are correct and actionable.